 Fortunately, most of the same tips I’ve already written about for traditional conferences still apply, but in this post, I cover five additional tips based on years of experience with hosting, attending, and researching virtual conferences.

-Before I go too much further, let me be clear about what I mean by the term “virtual conference.”
+Before I dice into tips for attending a virtual conference, let me be clear about what I mean by the term “virtual conference.”
 I use the definition developed by my company, Tagoras:

 A virtual conference is a Web-based event that replicates many aspects of a traditional place-based conference, membership meeting, or trade show.
 It may take place on a standalone basis or in conjunction with a place-based conference (i.e., a “hybrid” event).